 |

 The Milestone Miniatures hearse was in production (black, white, gray) until the company stopped doing business in mid 2008.
-The latest models had a nicer roofrack than the older copies shown here.
 Its price was approx. 2/3 times the price of the MiniMarque hearse.
 In my opinion this reflects the difference in detail and refinement in an appropriate way.

 |